Due For All Tasks

 For those of you not familiar with Due, it is a task list app that allows you to have constant reminders of a due task (the interval can be customized from any minute to any hour).
 These reminders will alert you on your iOS devices and/or Apple Watch.
 There are a few more features, but it is “auto snooze” that is the killer feature here.

 I started using Due for similar purposes to Ben and then took it a step further to manage all my tasks.
 I had been using OmniFocus for a long time because it was the power user’s choice.
 Still a great task management app (and even better now that the iOS app finally supports Push sync), it really had too much power for my lists.
-After floating around between some simple list apps and falling down the TaskPaper rabbit hole, I settled on Due back in February (I have “auto snooze” turned off on most tasks).
+After floating around between some simple list apps and falling down the TaskPaper rabbit hole, I settled on Due back in February.
 I think I am well on my way to cementing Due into my routine (and hopefully it will continue to stick).